 'Dame Edna Everage' comedian Barry Humphries dies aged 89

-Iconic Australian comedian Barry Humphries, best known for his character Dame Edna Everage, has died in hospital aged 89.
+Tony Award-winning comedian Barry Humphries, internationally renowned for his garish stage persona Dame Edna Everage, a condescending and imperfectly-veiled snob whose evolving character has delighted audiences over seven decades, has died.
+He was 89.

-His death was confirmed Saturday by the Sydney hospital where he spent several days with complications following hip surgery.
+His death in the Sydney hospital, where he spent several days with complications following hip surgery, was confirmed by his family.

-Australian Prime Minister Anthony Albanese paid his respects in a post on Twitter.

-“For 89 years, Barry Humphries entertained us through a galaxy of personas, from Dame Edna to Sandy Stone,” he wrote.
+“He was completely himself until the very end, never losing his brilliant mind, his unique wit and generosity of spirit,” a family statement said.

 READ MORE: